 This is not my recipe - it is a copy of a recipe that was passed on to me, and now passed on to you.
 I have no idea who wrote or where the recipe came from.
 Thanks.

 The Story of Amish friendship bread and myself

-This recipe is for the starter and bread.
-It works best if you have a lot of friends or a church group or event you can pass the starter out to or your kitchen might become over ran with batter
+This recipe is for the starter and the bread.
+It works best if you have a lot of friends or a church group or event you can pass the starter out to or your kitchen might become overran with the starter

-This to me is the perfect holiday gift for friends, church members, neighbors and school teachers.
-It is also a great way to bring a small feeling of community in this fast paced world, and it makes a good item to break the ice with.
+This is the perfect holiday gift idea for friends, church members, neighbors and school teachers.
+This is also a terrific way to bring a tiny feeling of community in this fast-paced world, and it also makes a good item to break the ice with.

 Amish friendship bread

 Amish Friendship Bread must have been the first chain letter food.
 Where you get a small bag and that bag keeps doubling in size, so you must pass it out to your friends.

 It is made is a sourdough starter with sugar, oil, and cinnamon added to it.
 It is kind of like a cross between a cake and bread.
 The normal way to handle your starter is when you get you first bag or make it yourself that is the start of the first cycle.
 You will run your full cycle with it and when done you will take 1 cup of batter to make the bread, you will keep 1 c to start a new cycle, and you will pass out the other 3 cups to friends.
 Each cycle for the starter last 10 days with day 10 being the day you bake and pass out the starter itself always saving some for the next cycle to start.

 While there is an Amish friendship bread that is passed out to the sick, there does not seem to the same bread that we know as the Amish friendship bread.
 It is thought that this recipe first shared on the internet sometimes in 90’s but I have not been able to find out from whom, but the recipe seems to be much older.
 As I was eating it in the 80’s.

 Starter with beard